'Advance Australia Fair II'

 Dr. Yunupingu is honoured in our lines.

-From every place on Earth we sing, Advance Australia Fair.
+From everywhere on Earth we sing, Advance Australia Fair.

-The second verse concludes with “From every place on Earth we sing” as an introduction to the refrain “Advance Australia Fair”.
+The second verse concludes with “From everywhere on Earth we sing” as an introduction to the refrain “Advance Australia Fair”.
 This line celebrates and emphasizes our successful multicultural Australian society of the 21st century.